soapbox-pub/rebased/docs/development/API/differences_in_mastoapi_responses.md

 Adding the parameter `instance=lain.com` to the public timeline will show only statuses originating from `lain.com` (or any remote instance).

+Home, public, hashtag & list timelines can filter statuses by accepting these parameters:

-Adding the parameter `only_media=true` to the home timeline will show only statuses with media attachments.
+- `only_media`: show only statuses with media attached
+- `local`: show only local statuses

-Adding the parameter `only_remote=true` to the home timeline will show only remote statuses.
+- `only_remote`: show only remote statuses

 ## Statuses